rakun-lang/rakun/docs/runtime-errors.md

 # Runtime errors

-There are several runtime errors that Gleam code can throw.
+There are several runtime errors that Rakun code can throw.
 This documentation lists them and their runtime properties.

 On Erlang runtime errors are Erlang maps thrown with `erlang:error/1`, having at